Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 TRANSPORTATION: Det Kongelige Bibliotek (Christians Brygge) → Sankt Annæ Plads, Skuespilhuset (Sankt Annæ Plads) via 26 bus toward Sankt Annæ Plads, Skuespilhuset (4 min, 3 stops, free w/ Copenhagen Discover Card or DKK 24)

-Since it’s your last day in Copenhagen, it wouldn’t be right to leave without visiting one more palace nestled within the city center.
+On your last day in Copenhagen, it wouldn’t be right to leave without visiting one more palace nestled within the city center.
 Arguably the most modern royal feature within this itinerary, Amalienborg Palace is the winter residence of the Danish royal family.
-Known for its Rococo architecture, the entire palace consists of four identical palace façades around an octagonal courtyard.
-Visitors can explore several parts of the palace, including some royal reception rooms, the Amalienborg Museum, and the Palace Square.
+The entire Rococo palace consists of four identical façades around an octagonal courtyard.
+Visitors can explore several segments, including some royal reception rooms, the Amalienborg Museum, and the Palace Square.

 Pro Tip:

-While the museum within the palace is open to visitors, other parts of the palace complex are used as residences by the Danish royal family and are not accessible to the public.
+While the museum within the palace is open to visitors, other parts of the complex are residences of the Danish royal family and not accessible to the public.

-The Amalienborg Museum, part of Christian VIII’s Palace, presents a chronological history of the Danish monarchy and offers insights into the life of Danish royals through the private interiors of the most recent kings and queens.
-While Rosenborg sheds light on the House of Oldenburg, Amalienborg’s focus is primarily on the time from 1863—when Christain IX became the first monarch from the House of Glücksburg—up through the Danish royal family today.
-Explore Christian X’s study to see where the King conducted his official business and personal affairs and the Gala Hall, which is still in use by the royal family today for special occasions.
+The Amalienborg Museum, part of Christian VIII’s palace, presents a chronological history of the Danish monarchy and offers insights into their life through the private interiors of the most recent kings and queens.
+While Rosenborg sheds light on the House of Oldenburg, Amalienborg’s focus is primarily from 1863—when Christain IX became the first monarch from the House of Glücksburg—up through the current royal family.
+Explore Christian X’s study to see where the King conducted his official business affairs and the Gala Hall, which is still used today for special occasions.

 Pro Tip:

-Due to the popularity of this attraction, you’re better off reserving a free time slot online in advance to avoid waiting in long lines at the museum.
+Due to the popularity of this attraction, reserve a free time slot online in advance to avoid waiting in long lines at the museum.

 Netto Canal Tour

-If one canal tour wasn’t enough you’re in luck — your Copenhagen Discover Card includes another free boat tour!
 Unlike the Stromma Canal Tour, this 60 minute jaunt around the harbor departs directly from Nyhavn onboard a blue Netto boat.
-Walk 9 minutes from Amalienborg Palace to Nyhavn 1F, Copenhagen K; you’ll see a red booth at the far end of the canal.
-Similar to the first tour, you’ll need to pre-book same-day tickets from this box office, located right next to the pier you’ll depart from, since there’s no way to reserve these tickets online in advance.
+Walk 9 minutes from Amalienborg Palace to Nyhavn 1F, Copenhagen K with a red booth at the far end of the canal.
+Similar to the first tour, pre-book same-day tickets from this box office located next to the departure pier since there’s no way to reserve tickets online in advance.

 Pro Tip:

-If you’ve got some time to kill before your tour, try a pølser from one of the many stands in Nyhavn!
-These traditional hot dogs are garnished with chopped raw onions, crisp fried onions, large round sliced pickles, mustard, ketchup, and Danish remoulade.
+If you have time to kill before the tour, try a pølser from one of the many stands in Nyhavn!
+These traditional hot dogs are garnished with chopped raw onions, crispy fried onions, sliced pickles, mustard, ketchup, and Danish remoulade.

 After an incredibly action-packed five days, use the rest of the day to tackle any of the activities on this itinerary you didn’t quite get to, or to just recharge your social battery!